MrrrrFox/Advent-of-Code/README.md

-# AoC-2020
+# Advent of Code
-Solutions for puzzles from Advent of Code 2020.
+Solutions for puzzles from Advent of Code.